chazsconi/simple_auth/README.md

 config :simple_auth, :user_model, MyApp.User
 config :simple_auth, :user_session_api, SimpleAuth.UserSession.Memory

-# The following two only apply for SimpleAuth.UserSession.Memory
+# The following options only apply for SimpleAuth.UserSession.Memory

 # Optional callback to invoke when the session expires or is deleted
 # It takes 1 parameter which is the user_id whose session has expired